Hemydin/School_District_Analysis/README.md

 ![spending_summary](https://user-images.githubusercontent.com/100629325/178117367-9889b480-b842-4200-a6a6-f6f753a83bca.png)

 #### School Size Summary
 Given the data change, the passing percentages for math, reading, and overall rate in the medium-sized schools (1,000-2,000) dropped by 6% each.

 ![school_size_summary](https://user-images.githubusercontent.com/100629325/178117701-d3f334a0-7c67-4c11-895c-05418969ab18.png)

+#### School Type Summary